heartsucker/node-deb/README.md

 - `copy`: This runs a blind `cp -rf` on the `node_modules` directory and includes everything in the Debian package.
   No actions are taking during package installation.
-- `npm-install`: This option does not include the `node_module` in the Debian package and runs `npm install --production` as part of the `postinst` maintater script.
+- `npm-install`: This option does not include the `node_module` in the Debian package and runs `npm install --production` as part of the `postinst` maintainer script.

 ## Requirements
 - `dpkg`